JustGritJordan/nutrition-journal/README.md

 Users will able to register for an accout on the sign up page by entering their emal and a password of their choosing.
 ![nutritional journal register](https://user-images.githubusercontent.com/111651316/229391515-70805d64-7461-4d21-9f4d-392fe0e2f710.png)

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:

-## Credits

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

 ## License

 MIT.Liscense